quantixed/CellMigration/README.md

 --------

 1. Cells are tracked manually in ImageJ/FIJI using [Manual Tracking](http://rsbweb.nih.gov/ij/plugins/track/track.html).
-2. Save the outputs as csv, or copy-paste them into an Excel Workbook*.
+2. Save the outputs as csv, or copy-paste them into an Excel workbook*.
 3. Save a copy of `CellMigration.ipf` in *Wavemetrics/Igor Pro 7 User Files/User Procedures*.
 Open in Igor and compile.
 4. Run using Macros>Cell Migration...

 The dialog asks the user how many conditions are to be loaded and analysed.
 At this point, please confirm the time step and pixelsize of the movies.<br />
 Next, a panel pops up where the user specifies:

-1. the name of each condition
+1. The name of each condition
 2. Either the directory containing all the csvs from that condition *or* the Excel workbook containing the data
 3. OPTIONALLY, data containing offset information (if stage travel is an issue in the experiments).
 Again, either as a directory of CSVs or an Excel workbook.<br />